WoltLab/docs.woltlab.com/pages/package/pip/package_pip_object-type.md

 {% include callout.html content="Optional" type="info" %}

-Additional fields may be defined by specific types of object types.
+Additional fields may be defined for specific definitions of object types.
 Refer to the documentation of these for further explanation.

 ## Example